8 Activities That Keep You and Your Dog Out of the Snow

-If you are trapped at home with your pup because of a winter storm and wondering how to keep your pup occupied, have no fear.
-Though it is a challenge, it is possible to keep your dog from going stir-crazy even without spending the usual amount of time outdoors.
+It’s easy to feel like you’re lacking as a pet parent when it’s frigid out.
+As much as we know our dogs need exercise and stimulation, sometimes winter storms get in the way of our usual adventuring.
+But have no fear: Although it’s a challenge, it’s possible to keep your dog from going stir-crazy even without spending the usual amount of time outdoors.
 The key is focusing on mental exercise instead of physical exercise, and remembering that quality time with your dog is a valuable commodity that can compensate for less activity.
-Here are eight indoor activities for you and your dog:
+Below are eight ideas for indoor activities you can enjoy with your dog.

 If your dog likes to play, now is the time to be the most willing play buddy ever.
-Games like fetch and tug can be played inside, and so can hide-and-seek.
+Fetch and tug can be played inside, and so can hide-and-seek.
 Maybe even make an indoor obstacle course for your dog.
 It doesn’t matter so much what you play as long as you are engaging your dog in a fun activity.

 As a trainer, I am always in favor of lots of training time with dogs, but cold weather makes this an appealing option.
 Teaching tricks such as high-5, crawl, sit pretty, spin and unwind, or jumping through a hula hoop give your dog plenty of mental stimulation and are usually fun to show off later, too.
-Practical skills such as heel, down, stay, and leave it are so useful that teaching them or brushing up on them will be time well spent.
+Practical cues, such as “heel,” “down,” “stay,” and “leave it” are so useful that teaching them or brushing up on them will be time well spent.
 Most dogs enjoy training if it is done in a positive, humane way.
-Your dog gets treats for being right and has your undivided attention—a total win.
+Your dog gets treats for being right and has your undivided attention — a total win.

 Most dogs love receiving new toys or things to chew on.
-If that describes your dog, consider this a great week to bring out a new toy or two, or even something extra special to chew on.
+Consider this a great week to bring out a new toy or two, or even something extra special to chew on.
 Though these items can be expensive, you will get your money’s worth out of them this week, when your dog doesn’t have as much to do as usual.

 Make life more interesting for your dog by feeding them with a food puzzle toy.
 Many products present challenges for dogs as they must work to get the food.
-I’m in favor of feeding dogs this way on a regular basis, but there’s no better time to start than during a storm when you must make an extra effort to prevent boredom.
+I’m in favor of feeding dogs this way on a regular basis, but there’s no better time to start than during a storm.

-If your dog has a good canine buddy who can visit for an indoor play session, send an invitation right away!
-This may only work if the other dog lives really close and can safely walk over during icy or snowy-in conditions, but if luck is on your side in this regard, take advantage of it.
-Only invite another dog over if you know that the dogs will play nicely indoors and won’t have issues over space, food or toys.
+If your dog has a good canine buddy who can visit for an indoor play session, send an invitation right away.
+This may only work if the other dog lives really close and can safely walk over during icy or snowy conditions, but if luck is on your side in this regard, take advantage of it.
+Only invite another dog over if you know that the dogs will play nicely indoors and won’t have issues over space, food, or toys.